pdl/jtl/spec/draft.md

  - select
  - name

-Iterates through each node in the nodelist produced by `select`; on each iteration that node becomes the current node.
+Iterates through each node in the node list produced by `select`; on each iteration that node becomes the current node.

 Searches through the templates in reverse order of declaration and from the current scope back up through its parents to the topmost scope.
 The first matching template is applied.